Judge Appears Willing to Unveil Some of Mar-a-Lago Affidavit

 A federal judge on Thursday ordered the Justice Department to put forward proposed redactions as he committed to making public at least part of the affidavit supporting the search warrant for former President Donald Trump's estate in Florida.

-(As a side note, Reinhart did unseal some documents that Justice said were OK to release, including the warrant cover sheet laying out alleged crimes under probe, and a pre-search motion to seal everything in the name of investigation integrity and evidence preservation.)
+Reinhart did unseal some documents that the Department of Justice said were OK to release, including the warrant cover sheet laying out alleged crimes under probe and a pre-search motion to seal everything in the name of investigation integrity and evidence preservation.

 Jay Bratt, a top Justice Department national security prosecutor, had argued that the affidavit should remain hidden from the public.
-Unsealing it, he said, would provide a “road map” of the investigation — which is in its “early stages” — and expose the next steps to be taken by federal agents and prosecutors.
+Unsealing it, he said, would provide a "road map" of the investigation and expose the next steps to be taken by federal agents and prosecutors.

 He argued it was in the public interest for the investigation, including interviews of witnesses, to go forward unhindered.